Canadian Utilities (TSE:CU) PT Raised to C$32.00

-Canadian Utilities (TSE:CU) had its price target hoisted by equities research analysts at UBS Group from C$30.00 to C$32.00 in a research report issued on Friday, Analyst Price Targets reports.
-The firm currently has a “buy” rating on the stock.
-UBS Group’s price target suggests a potential downside of 10.39% from the company’s previous close.
+Canadian Utilities (TSE:CU) had its price target increased by analysts at UBS Group from C$30.00 to C$32.00 in a note issued to investors on Friday, Analyst Price Targets reports.
+The brokerage currently has a “buy” rating on the stock.
+UBS Group’s price objective suggests a potential downside of 10.39% from the company’s current price.

 Several other analysts also recently commented on the stock.
-CSFB increased their price objective on shares of Canadian Utilities from C$36.00 to C$37.00 in a research report on Thursday, April 22nd.
-Credit Suisse Group upped their target price on shares of Canadian Utilities to C$37.00 and gave the company a “neutral” rating in a research note on Thursday, April 22nd.
-Finally, CIBC restated a “buy” rating and set a C$36.00 target price (up previously from C$35.00) on shares of Canadian Utilities in a research note on Friday, April 30th.
+Credit Suisse Group increased their price objective on shares of Canadian Utilities to C$37.00 and gave the company a “neutral” rating in a research report on Thursday, April 22nd.
+CIBC reissued a “buy” rating and set a C$36.00 price objective (up from C$35.00) on shares of Canadian Utilities in a research report on Friday, April 30th.
+Finally, CSFB upped their target price on shares of Canadian Utilities from C$36.00 to C$37.00 in a research note on Thursday, April 22nd.
 Four investment analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
 Canadian Utilities presently has a consensus rating of “Hold” and a consensus price target of C$36.00.

 Shares of CU opened at C$35.71 on Friday.
 The company has a market cap of C$9.68 billion and a price-to-earnings ratio of 28.55.
 The company has a current ratio of 1.74, a quick ratio of 1.61 and a debt-to-equity ratio of 132.35.
 Canadian Utilities has a fifty-two week low of C$29.96 and a fifty-two week high of C$35.97.
 The business has a 50 day simple moving average of C$34.89.